wakitosh/wdb_module/README.md

 ## **4\.
 Installation**

-It is recommended to install the module using Composer.

 1. Navigate to your Drupal project's root directory.
 2. Place the module directory in `/modules/custom`. *(Once published on Drupal.org, it can be installed via `composer require drupal/wdb_core`)*.
 3. Enable the main module and any desired sub-modules via the Drupal UI (`/admin/modules`) or Drush: